 Remember Winky?
 Winky artist was just one of many different cute, pencil-drawn animals that my generation may fondly recall appearing in a series of ads in the back of magazines.
 The ads promised something like:

 “If you can draw this, you may have hidden talent as an artist!”

-While I respect the author of the article and believe he was genuinely trying to be helpful, I have a few issues (four to be exact) with articles that make voice-over careers sound like a piece of cake.
+While I respect the article’s author and believe he was genuinely trying to be helpful, I have a few issues (four to be exact) with articles that make voice-over careers sound like a piece of cake.

 Issue 1: Tricking the Brain